boozallen/ads-final/README.md

 [Link to the Digital Services Checklist] (https://github.com/booz-allen-agile-delivery/ads-final/wiki/U.S.-Digital-Services-Playbook-Evidence)

-### 18F
-The 18F five key principles provide an important emphasis to Agile concepts aimed to promote the success of delivery in programs, especially those for the Govt.

-1. Put the needs of users first

-2. Release early, iteratively, and often

-3. Don’t slow down delivery

-4. Only do it if it adds value

-5. Work in the open
+The 18F five key principles are covered by following Digital Services Playbook.
 Our process applied by our Agile team demonstated each of these principles.

-For a more detailed mapping of our process to the 18F tenets, see the artifact
-below:

-[Link to 18F Tenets] (18F\_TENETS.md)

 ### Architecture/Tools